johnbrumley/desma158/day-8.md

 ## Magnitude

-… is the length of the vector
+… is the length of the vector.
+This often corresponds to some amount.
+For instance a force Vector2 of (3,4) would have a magnitude of 5:

 ![](https://lh6.googleusercontent.com/7hX82MkM_bWGy2nxLChrY1NbkU6Ja239dmU41_U2wl3GI36cEG83amz8LLg3AWlIe_ZGHKU21731pQ8zYSZQoy4C1ZA66A03yYqvuN6aodVwp17ZixUjHQ7aGniCxnXW6NSKu0ZDvomeA32rPGQYZGA)

+Fortunately, Unity can handle this calculation.
 You can get the magnitude of a vector in Unity like this:

 ```csharp
 Vector3 myVector = new Vector3(2.5f, -4f, 6f);